The sheet music for Lord of the Fountains’ Fugue is available HERE.

 It’s the longest fugue I’ve ever written, and almost the longest piece I’ve ever composed, at 14 minutes.
 It’s in some ways my most ambitious piece, as it’s composed for the tin whistle, which usually has a playable range of less than two octaves and no keys mounted for the playing of accidentals.

-Although the piece is written in a sort of neo-Baroque style and includes an enormous number of accidentals and modulations, I believe it’s very much playable on the tin whistle (and its cousin, the Irish flute), as I’ve made the sure atypical notes don’t occur so fast that half-hole technique can’t be utilized, and all the notes fall within two octaves.
+Although the piece is written in a sort of neo-Baroque style and includes an enormous number of accidentals and modulations, I believe it’s very much playable on the tin whistle (and its cousin, the Irish flute), as I’ve made sure atypical notes don’t occur so fast that half-hole technique can’t be utilized, and all the notes fall within two octaves.

 I feel 85 percent sure there are no other published fugues for tin whistle ensemble, at least that still exist; but I would be happily amazed if someone would direct me to an example!